-Southeastern Oklahoma State University occupies a campus of 176 acres.
+Southeastern currently occupies a campus of 268 acres and 80 buildings.
 The first building on the campus is now Morrison Hall.
-Its construction was begun in 1909 and first used for classes in January 1911.
+Its construction was begun in 1909 and was first used for classes in January 1911.
 In the meantime, classes were held in the old Durant Presbyterian College building, which had become available when the Presbyterian school moved to new quarters on the west edge of Durant.

-Two landmark facilities, Morrison Hall and the Russell Building, have served the institution in many capacities.
-Additional buildings added through the years as the present campus evolved include eleven academic buildings: Computer Science, Fine Arts, Health/Physical Education and Bloomer Sullivan Gymnasium, Occupational Safety, Mathematics, Physical Science, Visual Arts, and the Visual and Performing Arts Center and Biological Science building, Henry G. Bennett Library.
-Other buildings added include: Administration, Center for Alumni and Advancement, Student Activity, Student Union/Bookstore, University Center, and five residential halls: Hallie McKinney, North Hall, Shearer Hall, Chickasaw Tower and Choctaw Tower.
-Other facilities constructed include Paul Laird Stadium, a baseball field, and apartments for married students.
+Two landmark facilities, Morrison Hall and the Russell Building, have served the institution in many capacities and are now used primarily as academic buildings.
+Additional academic buildings have been added throughout the years including: Computer Science (replaced by the new General Classroom Building), Fine Arts, Health, Physical Education, and Recreation, Bloomer Sullivan Gymnasium, Occupational Safety and Health, Mathematics, Physical Science, Visual Arts, Visual and Performing Arts Center, Biological Sciences Building, and Henry G. Bennett Library.
+Other buildings include: Administration, Welcome Center, Theatre, Glen D. Johnson Student Union, Barnes and Noble Book Store, Magnolia House, Oklahoma Small Business Development Center/Public Safety, Federal Programs Building, University Center, and five residential halls (Hallie McKinney, North Hall, Shearer Hall and Suites, Chickasaw Tower and Choctaw Tower).
+Other facilities constructed include Paul Laird Stadium, a baseball field, softball field, and tennis courts.